funnylookinhat/base62/README.md

 (`Number.MAX_SAFE_INTEGER`).
 There's no reason this couldn't also support the BigInt type.
 That can be a future addition!

+People viewing this repository may find the workflows particularly interesting.
+This repository follows the conventional-commit standard and generates semver version updates automatically upon merge to main.
+Additionally, upon a successful release being generated, the repository is pushed to JSR.

 ## API

 ### encode(n: number): string